mhoban/rainbow_bridge/README.md

 The pipeline accepts three main input formats:

 - Raw data from the sequencer (i.e. non-demultiplexed).
 This typically consists of forward/reverse reads each in single large (optionally gzipped) fastq files.
-For this type of data, the demultiplexer assumes that you have used barcoded primers, such that sequences look like this:
+For this type of data, the demultiplexer assumes that you have used barcoded primers, such that sequence reads look like this:
   ```
   <FWD_BARCODE><FWD_PRIMER><TARGET_SEQUENCE><REVERSE_PRIMER><REVERSER_BARCODE>
   ```